unstartdev/unstartdev.github.io/_posts/2025-07-03-eap-script.md

 ### Questions

 1. Why did the speaker become dissatisfied with her job at the company?

+    **A She no longer felt passionate.**

+    B There was no salary increase.

+    C She felt there was no flexibility.

+    D Her boss was not understanding.

 2. What can help us achieve a sense of fulfillment, according to the speaker?

+    A Starting our own businesses.

+    B Creating something from scratch.

+    C Turning hobbies into professional pursuits.

+    **D Pursuing anything that reflects our passion.**

 3. What job does the speaker find most suitable for herself now?

+    A A business owner.

+    B An online teacher.

+    **C A freelance writer.**

+    D An investment advisor.

 ## Lecture 1